 - Zaalouk is a Moroccan salad made with eggplants, red tomatoes, coriander, garlic, cumin, paprika, and plenty of olive oil.
 After cooking all the ingredients in a pan, mash them together and allow the liquid to evaporate.
 To serve, drizzle with a healthy pour of good-quality olive oil.

-- Don't forget the classic drizzle of olive oil over warm pasta, which can always be accented with truffle.
+- Don't forget the classic drizzle of olive oil over warm pasta.

 Here’s the takeaway.